hailo-ai/hailo-BEV/README.md

 ```shell script
 ./src/embedded/platform/bev.py --set-ip <platform ip> --run-slow
 ```
-*Press Ctrl-C on the host size only to stop the demo.*
+*Press Ctrl-C on the host side only to stop the demo.*

 Host side
 ----------